cimentadaj/DIGCLASS/README.md

 - Oesch schemas have `.` inside the classes, what to do with those?
 We get NAs introduced when converting to numeric.

 - Oesch seems to have other labels which are shorter but no requivalence

 - From parsed txt file only ESEC missing

 - Need to make sure which ESEC you parsed from txt matches the ones in their doc.
 They want more ESEC so you need to map them and add additional ESEC.

 - Add recoding of major/minor codes for all ISCO.

-- Adapt E.O wright schema
+- See if EU-SILC contains all variables needed to construct the E.O Wright schema.
+If yes, adapt E.O Wright schema

 - Create vignette examples with already existing codifications

 - Plan meeting with them to show current work

 - Improve docs on each translation maybe mentioning what each class schemas is and pointing to the source and the website.

+- Improve vignettes after implementing major/minor codes